 Now because I have eaten really nutritiously and trained really consistently pretty much all my life, my idea of letting my hair down might not seem that out there to some people.
-I just have no desire to launch into a massive bender that sends me so far down the rabbit hole that I can’t ever find my way out.
-I like the feeling of a strong, healthy weight body and mind more than the taste of a jumbo breakfast burrito, family sized pizza for lunch and an all you can eat dessert buffet for dinner.
+I have no desire to launch into a massive bender that sends me so far down the rabbit hole that I can’t ever find my way out.
+I like the feeling of a strong, healthy weight body and mind.
+This out-weights the desire of a jumbo breakfast burrito, family sized pizza for lunch and an all you can eat dessert buffet for dinner.

 So for me, a ‘cheat day’ might look like: